 There is a considerable amount of hand work to create a Visconti pen.
 In touring the production area, the degree of detail in the polishing and finishing of the parts were very evident.
 To allow for the degree of concentration required, employee work shifts are arranged so that employees have a balance of specific work time to ensure quality work.

-A great future.
+Dante saw a great future for fountain pens.
 Dante's approach has been to create pens that hold personal value.
 Visconti's approach has been to to make well designed pens that stand out as being different from others.

 With solid roots in Florence, the presence of Visconti pens continues to grow and the pens are available in more than 50 counties.

 Before I visited Visconti I did not have a Visconti pen in my own collection.
 But that has all changed.
-Now I am pleased to say that I have the Divina, the Opera and the Ragtime.
-The pens have good balance, a distinctive look, and the nibs are smooth.
+Now I am pleased to say that I have the iconic Divina as well as other models.
+I find the pens have good balance, a distinctive look, and the nibs are smooth.
 They have quickly become my "pens of note".
 So I now join the many others who own, use and enjoy their Visconti pens.

 My correspondence is an expression of me, and I am very very pleased with how my Visconti pens help me in this task.
 As I use my Visconti pens I have thought of the other grand occasions where a Visconti pen has been used.
 These include such events as the signing of the NATO-Russia Summit in 2002 or the presentation of the pens to the twenty-five signatories of the European Constitution in 2005.
 My notes may not be that important yet, but it s great to know of the noble roots!